Quintessence like behavior of symmetric teleparallel dark energy: Linear and nonlinear model: Cosmological Model

 \subsection{Cosmographic Parameters}

 Looking at the modified Friedmann equations (\ref{F1}) and (\ref{F2}), they are two differential equations with three unknowns $\rho $, $p$, and $H$ ($ Q=6H^{2}$).
 Thus, in the present scenario, to find the exact solutions of these two field equations, we need one more additional equation.
 This additional equation is a parametrization of the Hubble parameter in general.
-However, here we are concerned with the study of the accelerating expansion of the Universe, we will consider an additional equation for the deceleration parameter as a divergence-free parametrization \cite{Mamon, Hanafy, Sahoo},
+However, here we are concerned with the study of the accelerating expansion of the Universe, we will consider an additional equation for the deceleration parameter as a divergence-free parametrization (Mamon and Das 2016; Hanafy and Nashed 2019; Gadbail et al. 2022),

 where $q_{0}$ is the current value of $q\left( z\right) $ and $q_{1}$ constitutes the variation of the deceleration parameter with respect to $z$.
 Furthermore, these two parameters $q_{0}$ and $q_{1}$ are gained from the observational constraints.
-According to Ref. \cite{Mamon}, the above parametrization reduces to $q\left( z\right) =q_{0}+q_{1}$ at high redshift (i.e. $z>>1$), while it reduces to linear expansion form i.e. $q\left( z\right) =q_{0}+q_{1}z$ at low redshift (i.e. $z<<1$).
+According to Ref.
+(Mamon and Das 2016), the above parametrization reduces to $q\left( z\right) =q_{0}+q_{1}$ at high redshift (i.e. $z>>1$), while it reduces to linear expansion form i.e. $q\left( z\right) =q_{0}+q_{1}z$ at low redshift (i.e. $z<<1$).
 The main motivation for this choice is that it provides a finite value for the deceleration parameter in the entire range i.e. $z\in \left[ -1,\infty \right] $.
 It is therefore valid for the entire evolutionary history of the Universe.
-Also, it is useful to mention here that the assumed parametric form of $q\left( z\right) $ is inspired by one of the most common divergence-free parametrizations of the DE equation of state \cite{Barboza}.
+Also, it is useful to mention here that the assumed parametric form of $q\left( z\right) $ is inspired by one of the most common divergence-free parametrizations of the DE equation of state (Barboza and Alcaniz 2008).
 It appears to be adaptable enough to match the $q\left( z\right) $ behavior of a large class of DE models.

 To get the expression for the Hubble parameter, we use the following relation,

 which is valid for all parametrizations, and $H_{0}$ is the value of the Hubble parameter at present.

 Introducing (\ref{H}) in (\ref{qz}), we get the expression for the Hubble parameter in terms of $z$ as,